andrewsang/andrewsang.github.io/resume.md

 BA in Geography // Geographic Information Systems

 ## Work Experience

+**Oasis tea zone**
+Kitchen staff

 **Associate at Amazon Go**
 Responsible for opening new large format store

+**UPass advisory board**
+Board member of the UPASS advisory board, and worked to administer the UPASS program